nhsbsa/immigration-hs/docs/documentation/setting-up-git.md

 ### Check Git status

-Run `git status` to check the files you’ve got in the stage.
+Run `git status` to check the files you've got in the stage.
 You will see a list of all the files just added under the heading `Changes to be committed`.

-### Commit the files in ‘staging’
+### Commit the files in ‘staging'

 Run:
 ```